 If you’re an internet user, you’ve probably heard of Ookla’s Speedtest.
 It’s one of the most popular web engines to test your connection’s performance.
 Now, the company is branching out into the virtual private network industry with a new mobile VPN that resides within the Speedtest App itself.
 What is Speedtest VPN?
-Does it offer enough features to deem itself as a worthy VPN in 2020?
+Does it offer enough features to deem itself a worthy VPN in 2023?
 Find out in this full Speedtest VPN review.

 Ookla’s SpeedtestVPN Review – Content Index

 Ookla Speedtest apps are very popular among mobile users.
 Now, the company has added a free VPN option within the app to give its customers the chance to surf the web anonymously.
 The question is: Does it really do that?
 Does Speedtest VPN have what it takes to compete in this industry?
 We used our strict evaluation criteria to assess everything Speedtest VPN has to offer.
 As a result, this review was created.

 |Allowed concurrent connections

 |Supported streaming services